alssalo/Salary-Prediction-deployment/README.md

 ## About the app

-The purpose of this Dash app is to combine multiple images with overlapping elements into one, cohesive image.
-Users have the ability to upload images from their local drive or to test images from the demo.
+The purpose of this Dash app is to predict the salary of an employee for the given inputs and visualize the trends.

 ## Built With